AshyPC/Replant/README.md

 we can explore temporary options, until such time as we see that it is sustained.
 (Even funerals, which (as of 2016) are our best draw-card, don't often fully fill our current seating plan.
 We can easily lay out a few chairs temporarily.)

+DAD Agreed by the meeting, which did not endorse the use of all the available pews, but only sufficient to make the experiment feasible and realistic.
+This included an obvious allowance for space at the back for control desk and children's area, plus a walking aisle, and provision for aisles to accommodate funeral and wedding services.
+All suggestions acknowledged the limitations of rigid pews, but considered the experiment worth a try.

 Conclusion
 ==========